HomeBank

-HomeBank is a personal accounting software package that runs on OpenBSD, Linux, FreeBSD, Microsoft Windows, macOS (via MacPorts or Homebrew) and AmigaOS.
+HomeBank is a personal accounting software package that runs on BSD Unix, Linux, Windows, macOS (via MacPorts or Homebrew) and AmigaOS.

-Released under the GPL-2.0-or-later license, HomeBank is free software.
-HomeBank can be found in the software repositories of Linux distributions such as Debian, Fedora, Mandriva, openSUSE, Gentoo Linux, Arch Linux and Ubuntu.
+Released under version 2 or later of the GNU General Public License, HomeBank is free software alternative to popular commercial personal banking offerings.
+HomeBank can be found in the software repositories of Linux distributions such as Fedora, Ubuntu and Linux Mint.
+HomeBank is now available as a Flatpack for Linux.

+Unlike the more complicated alternatives to HomeBank, you don't have to learn double-entry bookkeeping to use HomeBank.

 History

 Development of HomeBank began in 1995 on Amiga.
-Stable version 1.0 was released in January 1998 as a shareware.
+Stable version 1.0 was released in January 1998 as shareware.
 In May 2003, version 3.0 was released as free software and a full rewrite was started using the C language and the Gtk+ library.
-Version 3.2 was released in September 2006 on GNU/Linux.
-As of August 2007, HomeBank is available on Mac OS.
+Version 3.2 was released in September 2006 on Linux.
+As of August 2007, HomeBank was made available on macOS.
 In May 2008, version 3.8 was also released on Microsoft Windows.